samdvr/SemanticVersioning/README.md

 ```Scala
 Version(1, 3, 3).incrementMajor // Version(2, 3, 3)
 ```
-More examples are in the examples directory
+More examples are in the examples directory.